 Jenny Zacharewicz is a force of nature.
-The homeschooling mother of nine (eight of whom are still at home) has spent the past seven years experiencing the ups and downs of life on Pumpkinvine Creek, a working goat Georgia farmhouse.
+The homeschooling mother of eleven has spent the past seven years experiencing the ups and downs of life on Pumpkinvine Creek, a working goat Georgia farmhouse.
+(Since we first caught up with Jenny, she's moved down the road and now documents life at Brambleberry Acres Farm.)
 She documents it all on her interior décor and lifestyle blog and Instagram account.
 Her followers enjoy her posts, design style and vulnerability.
 “People are very drawn to the fact that I share my family, faith and struggles very openly in my stories,” she says.

 She is known for her rustic farmhouse designs and for using a signature shade of green paint throughout her home.
 “The shade is dubbed ‘Jenny’s Green’ because it has no name and only I have a formula for the match,” she says.
 While she never planned to have a career based on her interior décor, Jenny is happy to welcome everyone into her home, whether they physically cross the threshold or enjoy it on the Internet.
 Currently, spring has sprung in her Georgia farmhouse, and that means new life and new designs.